fbpx

 You can see the difference in detail and sharpening if you look at a zoomed-in element of the image before and after the edits.

-Step 7: Add A Diffuse Filter 3 to 5 Times At Different Angles
+Step 7: Add A Diffuse Filter 3 To 5 Times At Different Angles

 Now that the image is full of details and sharpened, you can add the oil effect using the Diffuse Filter.
 You will be repeating this step up to 5 times, but I will show you how to use a shortcut to repeat it.

 First, apply a Diffuse Filter to the photo by going to Filter > Stylize > Diffuse.
+Select the Anisotropic option at the bottom and click OK to add it to the image.

 You must add the Diffuse Filter to the image another 2 to 4 times, depending on how bold you want the effect.
 However, adding the Diffuse Filter at different angles is best to make the painted effect more realistic.

-To add the filter to a new angle, rotate the canvas by going to Image > Image Rotation > 90° Clockwise
+To add the filter to a new angle, rotate the canvas by going to Image > Image Rotation > 90° Clockwise.
+This will flip the entire canvas on its side.

 Now, add the Diffuse Filter again.
 Since it was the last filter you used, you can go to Filter > Diffuse, which is now at the top of the menu.
 You can also use the shortcut to apply the last used filter by pressing Alt + Control + F (Win) or Option + Command + F (Mac).